 However, Osaka shows its true colours after dark, with its creative culinary scene and vibrant nightlife.
 Be sure to visit the restaurant and bar district of Dotonbori, down by the canals, where you’ll be able to try local delicacies such as takoyaki (octopus dumplings).

-We hope by the end of your action-packed two weeks probing deep into Japan’s countryside oases you feel equal parts exhausted and ready to go again!
-Hopefully, this trip off the beaten path of has shown you a side of Japan that you truly didn’t expect.
+We hope by the end of your action-packed two weeks, probing deep into Japan’s countryside oases, you feel equal parts exhausted and ready to go again!
+Hopefully, this trip off the beaten path has shown you a side of Japan that you truly didn’t expect.